matterandvoid-space/subscriptions/docs/react-hooks.md

 if the query vectors are different, this means that it is expected that your query vector is memoized across renders using `useMemo`, or defined statically outside of your function component.

+The hook uses code like the following to determine if the query vector has changed since the prior render:

 ```clojure
 (when-not (equal? (.-current last-query) query)
   (set! (.-current last-query) query)